Despise not prophesyings. (1 Thessalonians 5:20 KJV)

 The first is this: why is Paul cautioning the believers not to despise prophecies?
 The preceding verse says

-In fact, one major root cause why believers despise prophecies is an uncomfortable or unpleasant prior experience due to errors not related to prophecy itself but because of the human element associated with the delivery of the prophetic message.
-This is so true of these days.
+In fact, one major root cause of why believers despise prophecies is an uncomfortable or unpleasant prior experience due to errors not related to the prophecy itself but because of the human element associated with the delivery of the prophetic message.
 Yet, despite these and many other reasons we might have to despise prophecies, the Lord says “despise not prophesyings” so it is our responsibility to ensure we are not led astray rather than quenching the Spirit of God.

 Have you also been tempted to despise prophesying?
 What are some of the reasons why you are also tempted to despise prophecies?

 “Despise not prophesying” is not the same as saying we should believe every prophecy!
 Prophecy is one gift in Church that has the capacity to build and bless as well as ruin and destroy if in error.
 We must recognize that there can be error in prophecy due to the human element and take up our responsibility to be spiritually mature to discern God’s voice in the so many “prophetic messages” we get.

 Pray the Lord helps you avoid despising prophecy or quenching His Spirit.